 The story of John and Affra and their plantation, Comingtee, is included in Lost Charleston.

 Affra Harleston (c.
-1640s-1699) was born into an affluent landed family from Essex whose fortunes fell on hard times following the English civil wars of the mid-17th century.
+1640s-1699) was born into an affluent landed family from Essex who fell on hard times following the English civil wars of the mid-17th century.
 Supporters of the unfortunate Charles I, the family moved to Ireland to escape Oliver Cromwell’s wrath after Charles’ beheading.
 Affra was probably born there in the mid-to-late 1640s; some sources say 1651.
 For unknown reasons, she boarded the Carolina during its first stop in Ireland seeking a new beginning.
 Some sources say she traveled alone, others that she traveled with her brother Charles.
-If indeed Charles did travel with her, he did not stay long in the Carolinas and returned to Barbados.
+If indeed Charles did travel with her, he did not stay long in Carolina and perhaps returned to Barbados.

 Affra was undoubtedly of stalwart character, as she carved out a successful life among the first permanent settlers while John continued his maritime career abroad, becoming Captain of first the Edisto and then the Blessing.
 She survived epidemics and sometimes hostile natives, cleared land, built housing and supporting structures, and managed their several properties until John retired about a decade later.

 Though he was still traveling, John began planning for their life together in the Charles Town colony in 1671.
-Under the Fundamental Constitutions of Carolina, a free man was granted 150 acres of land for every laborer he brought to the colony.
+Under the Fundamental Constitutions of Carolina (which was never officially adopted), a free man was granted 150 acres of land for every laborer he brought to the colony.
 John returned later that year with six indentured servants – five men and one woman – and was awarded 900 acres.
 In 1675, John was granted, along with another settler, Henry Hughes, 133 acres that today comprise most of Charleston’s historic peninsula.
-The Comings and Hughes donated half of their holdings on the peninsula for the new city of Charles Town when it moved from Albemarle Point around 1680.
+The Comings and Hugheses donated half of their holdings on the peninsula for the new city of Charles Town when it moved from Albemarle Point around 1680.

 In February 1678, the Comings received a large grant of land in the area where the east and west branches of the Cooper River fork, today part of Bonneau Ferry Wildlife Management Preserve.
 This plantation they called Coming’s T, presumably because of the T shape of the fork.
 Over time its name has been modified with different variations and spellings, and today is most often referred to as Comingtee.